spxp/spxp-specs/SPXP-Spec.md

 ```

 ## 10 Posts endpoint
-Social profiles can publish a stream of timestamped messages, named “posts”.
+Social profiles can publish a stream of timestamped messages, named "posts".
 If a social profile declares a
 `postsEndpoint` in the profile root document ([5](#5-social-profile-root-document)), then the server responds with the
 following JSON object: